Thann/Doorbot/README.md

 ### Server
 The server can be run on the PI or anywhere else.
 Docker images exist for ARM and x86.

-The `docker-compose.yml` file has been configured for ARM so on the PI, from the cloned repo, run:
+The `docker-compose.yml` file has been configured for the ARM7 PI.
+For other architectures, edit the tag on these **two** lines:
+`image: thann/doorbot:arm7` to match yours, or nothing for x86.

+Then, from the cloned repo, run:

-`sudo docker-compose up -d`
+`docker-compose up -d`

 Navigate to http://localhost:3000 and login with the username and password `admin` Change your password then add users and doors.
 When creating a user they are given a random password, that you should email them.

-**Alternativly**, if you dont want to use docker, from the cloned repo run:
+**Alternativly**, if you don't want to use docker, from the cloned repo run:

 `npm install` then `./server --build`